Trikala: Modern period

 On 23 August 1881 with the Treaty of Constantinople between the Ottoman Empire and the Kingdom of Greece, the city passed in Greek sovereignty, along with the rest of Thessaly.
 It became occupied again by Ottoman forces briefly during the Greco-Turkish War of 1897.
 In the years that followed, Trikala played a fundamental role in the rural workers' mobilizations, in the early 20th century, against the Thessalian landlords (Τσιφλικάδες).
 Trikala eventually became the city that the first Agricultural Cooperative of Greece was founded, in 1906.

 Historically, Trikala and its surroundings had a notable concentration of Aromanians, including from other regions.

-The town lost much of its Ottoman and medieval buildings in the early 20th century, particularly after it was rebuilt to a modern urban plan in the 1930s.

-Trikala today is a vibrant greek city, well known throughout Greece for its river that bisects the city center and also for the historic monuments and the picturesque old town.
+Following the cession of Thessaly to Greece in 1881, the city transitioned from a traditional Ottoman layout to a characteristic 19th-century new urban plan.
+This transformation incorporated a Hippodamian grid and introduced Neoclassical architecture throughout the city center, significantly reshaping the urban landscape during the late 19th and early 20th centuries.
+In the following decades, particularly after World War II, the architectural style evolved to adopt modern trends; however, a large number of listed buildings, architectural monuments, and historic districts have been successfully preserved to this day.